RichardORCL/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 # Workload Migration to OCI - Scenarios & Guidelines

 This guide provides a comprehensive technical framework for migrating workloads to Oracle Cloud Infrastructure (OCI).
-It addresses migrations from virtualized, bare-metal, public cloud, and platform-based environments, outlining lift-and-shift, replatforming, redeployment, and consolidation strategies.

-The guide covers VMware and non-VMware virtualization, cross-cloud replatforming, OpenShift-based platform standardization, and mixed VM–container convergence paths.
+It covers VMware and non-VMware virtualization, cross-cloud replatforming, OpenShift-based platform standardization, and mixed VM–container convergence paths.
 It also details the tooling and architectural patterns required to execute large-scale enterprise migrations with minimal operational disruption.

 ## Migration Scenarios

 This guide outlines the principal migration paths for transitioning workloads from on-premises and public cloud environments to Oracle Cloud Infrastructure (OCI), covering virtualized, bare-metal, cloud-native, and containerized platforms.
 The following scenarios are considered:

-**Virtual Machine & Bare-Metal Workloads**
+**Virtual Machine & Physical Workloads**

 - VMware vSphere → Oracle Cloud VMware Solution (OCVS): A lift-and-shift migration preserving the full VMware SDDC stack (ESXi, vCenter, vSAN, NSX).
 This approach minimizes operational disruption and enables Layer-2 extension, IP retention, and live mobility using VMware HCX.